The global skills and competency framework for the digital world

 (modified)

-Develops organisational policies, standards, and guidelines for data management, aligned with ethical principles.
+Creates organisational policies, standards, and guidelines for data management, ensuring ethical principles are applied.

-Plans, establishes and manages processes for regular and consistent access to external data sources from multiple sources and for independent validation of that data.
+Plans, establishes and manages processes for regular and consistent access to external data sources, ensuring their validation and integration.